Philip Kaufman: 1964–1977

-Two years later, Kaufman went on to direct Fearless Frank (1967), a comic book/counterculture fable, which he wrote, produced, and directed.
+Two years later, Kaufman directed Fearless Frank (1967), a comic book/counterculture fable, which he also wrote and produced.
 It costarred Jon Voight in his film debut.
 Kaufman spent four years trying to find a distributor, but the film was a box-office failure when it finally played.
 While the movie did not gain as much attention as Goldstein, it did help Kaufman land a contract in Universal Studios' Young Directors Program in 1969.